-The financial website ‘This Is Money’ has claimed that, on average, Britons are now paying £133.00 more on their annual food shop than they did this time last year; this is seven additional supermarket shops!
+The financial website ‘This Is Money’ claimed that, on average, Britons are now paying £133.00 more on their annual food shop than they did this time last year; this is seven additional supermarket shops (August 2017).

-According to a survey reported by This Is Money, the cost of butter has increased by 20% while the issue with the salmon supply has contributed to the cost of fresh and tinned fish increasing by 14%.
+According to a survey reported by This Is Money in August 2017, the cost of butter has increased by 20% while the issue with the salmon supply has contributed to the cost of fresh and tinned fish increasing by 14%.
 Both of which contribute to a grocery inflation which is currently running at 3.2%.

 Whilst the rising prices aren’t too kind on the purse strings of UK shoppers, they have helped the UK’’s supermarkets increase their sales at the strongest pace seen in over five years.
 The robust growth, although partly helped by the rising inflation, has also been helped by the hot weather encouraging shoppers to buy summer items like ice cream and cider, which rose by 12% and 16% respectively.

 With inflation rising, yet our shopping budgets remaining the same, we thought it would be handy for us to share with you our top tips on how to keep the cost of you your supermarket shops down.